Accreditation Related Links

 Physician Assistant Studies

-The physician assistant studies program is accredited through the Accreditation Review Commission on Education for the Physician Assistant, 12000 Findley Road, Suite 240, Duluth, GA 30097, and the North Central Association of Colleges and Schools.
-The physician assistant program is also an active member of the Physician Assistant Education Association (PAEA).
+The Physician Assistant Studies Program is accredited through the Accreditation Review Commission on Education for the Physician Assistant, 12000 Findley Road, Suite 240, Duluth, GA 30097.
+The Physician Assistant Program is also an active member of the Physician Assistant Education Association (PAEA).

 Radiologic Sciences and Imaging